-The good news is that most personal injury lawyers offer free consultations to potential clients.
-An attorney will review the facts of your case and advise you of your legal options, with no upfront costs or obligation to hire them.
-There’s truly nothing to lose by requesting an initial case review.
+Anyway, the good news is that most personal injury lawyers offer free consultations to potential clients.
+During that consultation, an attorney will review the facts of your case and advise you of your legal options, with no upfront costs or obligation to hire them.
+Therefore, there’s truly nothing to lose by requesting an initial case review.

-If you or someone you love suffered injuries in a Florida intersection accident, the Tampa attorneys at Brooks Law Group will demand maximum compensation for your losses.
-Contact us today for a free initial case review.
+So, if you or someone you love suffered injuries in a Florida intersection accident, the Tampa attorneys at Brooks Law Group will demand maximum compensation for your losses.
+Therefore, contact us today for a free initial case review.